amandafrench/frankenreads/wp-content/plugins/wd-instagram-feed/readme.txt

 Fixed: Minor style conflicts with some themes

 = 1.1.30 =
 Changed: Frontend styles optimized, loads faster now

 = 1.1.29 =
 Fixed: Display only published feeds in feeds selector popup for shortcode
 Changed: UX improvement - no error message when user first inserts a widget then creates feeds

 = 1.1.28 =
 Fixed: Conflict with some themes

 = 1.1.27 =
 Fixed: Overriding window.onload function
 Changed: Some strings on frontend are translatable now

 = 1.1.26 =
 Fixed: Conflict with Beaver Builder
 Fixed: Frontend error messages in old Chrome and Safari browsers
 Changed: Translations hosted on WordPress.org

 = 1.1.25 =
 New: UX improvements: when authorizing and editing feeds
 Changed: JavaScript error notices on frontend
 Fixed: Updates page restored (PRO)
 Fixed: Deactivation popup in uninstall page (PRO)
 Fixed: Subscribe after uninstall

 = 1.1.24 =
 Added: Overview page
 Changed: Deactivation

 = 1.1.23 =
 Fixed: cropping of "landscape" images in thumbnails layout

 = 1.1.22 =
 New: message displayed on frontend if feed has no media
 Fixed: JS errors for media with Instagram's new "Slideshow" feature.
 This feature is not supported by Instagram's API yet.
 Changed: Errors by plugin and Instagram API are alerted in frontend only for admins, otherwise output the message to the Web Console
 Changed: Custom attribute "wdi_media_user" added to media containers in frontend.
 Useful for adding different event listeners, e.g. custom redirects for every user's media.
 Changed: Minor style conflicts fixed

 = 1.1.21 =
 New: Three new plugins added to featured plugins list: Ad Manager WD, Youtube WD and Staff Team WD
 Fixed: Colors and opacities of share buttons in lightbox (PRO)

 = 1.1.20 =
 New: Instagram feed displayed in AJAX-loaded content.
 AJAX request callback needs to call wp_footer() in the end.

 = 1.1.19 =
 Fixed: Strange bug in Instagram API when user feed pagination is null, causing JS errors in frontend

 = 1.1.18 =
 Fixed: Frontend filter colors (PRO)
 Changed: Featured plugins, brand new Mailchimp Forms WD plugin added

 = 1.1.17 =
 New: Option in feed settings to show small size images and low-bandwidth videos when viewed in mobile devices
 Fixed: Escaping in custom JS
 Change: WP 4.7 compatibility - language of frontend content in AJAX response

 = 1.1.16 =
 Fixed: Unicode "paragraph separator" symbol in media caption crashes lightbox
 Fixed: Javascript error in admin feed page and styling issue in lightbox because of some non-standard themes

 = 1.1.15 =
 New: Show hashtag media number in header
 Fixed: Scripts dependency on underscore.js
 Fixed: Compatibility issues with Yoast SEO

 = 1.1.14 =
 Fixed: Single user bio not shown
 Changed: Plugin logo
 Changed: Featured plugins logos

 = 1.1.13 =
 Fixed: Changes in database after plugin version update via FTP or AJAX requests with silent activation

 = 1.1.12 =
 New: Feed based on liked media (Pro)
 Fixed: Hidden media in last page
 Fixed: Minor issues

 = 1.1.11 =
 Added: Setting to show media descriptions in widget mode (PRO)
 Fixed: Untranslatable strings in widget editor
 Change: Featured plugins list

 = 1.1.10 =
 Added: New text in uninstall page
 Fixed: Video not centering issue on blogstyle
 Added: Swedish translations

 = 1.1.9 =
 New: Option to set minimal user role for adding and managing feeds and themes
 Fixed: Masonry feed thumbnails overlay opacity (Pro)

 = 1.1.8 =
 Changed: Font-Awesome updated to version 4.6.3

 = 1.1.7 =
 New: Featured themes admin page
 Fixed: Javascript error in hashtag feed

 = 1.1.6 =
 Change: Added compatibility with "All in one SEO pack" and other plugins running shortcodes in page head

 = 1.1.5 =
 Fixed: Javascript error on Firefox and Safari

 = 1.1.4 =
 Fixed: Error handling in case of wrong access_token
 Fixed: Image description not opening after pagination (Pro)
 Fixed: Do not show load more button if feed media are finished
 Fixed: Infinite scroll triggering bug (Pro)

 = 1.1.3 =
 New: French translation (Thanks to Guillaume Barjou)
 New: English US and UK translation files.
 Edit them to change default strings
 Fixed: Image sizes and overwflows in thumbnails layout
 Fixed: Lightbox filmstrip thumb styles (Pro)

 = 1.1.2 =
 Fixed: Bug when saving theme data to some MySQL 5.6 databases
 Changed: Pagination of hashtag feeds restored
 Changed: Check and get user id on frontend if empty for some unknown reason

 = 1.1.1 =
 Fixed: Bug when duplicating feeds

 = 1.1.0 =
 **IMPORTANT: Instagram changed the API.
-You need to get a new access token by using "Sign in with Instagram" button on the Settings page in order to keep your WD Instagram Feed plugin functioning after June 1.**
+You need to get a new access token by using "Sign in with Instagram" button on the Settings page in order to keep your 10Web Instagram Feed plugin functioning after June 1.**
 new: Instagram new API
 new: Spanish translation (Thanks to Alexandro Lacadena Gomez)

 = 1.0.10 =
 Temporarily disable pagination in hashtag based feeds
 Changed: Russian Translations ( Thanks to Alex Petrin )

 = 1.0.9 =
 Added: Option for displaying image loading buttons in widgets
 Added: Permission for authors displaying instagram feeds on posts

 = 1.0.8 =
 Fixed: Infinite Scroll bug
 Changed: Show videos play button when redirect is enabled

 = 1.0.7 =
 ADD: Image Hover Effects (Pro)

 = 1.0.6 =
 New: Conditional Filters (Pro)
 New: Option for displaying username in masonry/thumbnails view (Pro)
 Fixed: Minor bugs
 New: Russian translation (Thanks to Ruslan Tertyshny).

 = 1.0.5 =
 New: New year promo

 = 1.0.4 =
 Fixed: Bug in layout

 = 1.0.3 =
 Fixed: PHP function in feeds list

 = 1.0.2 =
 Fixed: PHP error after plugin update

 = 1.0.1 =
 Fixed: PHP 5.3 compatibility
 Fixed: Video redirect bug
 Changed: User info styles

 = 1.0.0 =
 Initial version